DaniCoco31/miniproject_week4/README.md

 ##### Analysis: The average number of pieces in LEGO sets has significantly increased from 10 pieces in 1950 to 265 pieces in 2017, indicating a trend towards more complex and intricate designs.
 This trend reflects evolving consumer preferences and can guide future product development and strategic planning to meet the demand for more detailed sets.

 ### Variation in Number of Parts Over Time
-##### Hypothesis: The variation in the number of parts in sets has increased over time, indicating a broader range of set complexities.
+##### Hypothesis 2: The variation in the number of parts in sets has increased over time, indicating a broader range of set complexities.

 ![Cuadro__](https://github.com/DaniCoco31/miniproject_week4/blob/main/Visualizations/variation_num_part_over_year.png)

 ##### Analysis: Overall, the graph illustrates a clear evolution in the LEGO product line, starting with relatively uniform sets and progressing towards a wide variety of sets with vastly different parts counts.
 This diversification likely reflects LEGO's adaptation to changing consumer preferences and the desire to appeal to a broader audience.

 ### Most Common Color in Sets
-##### Hypothesis: Certain colors are more commonly used in LEGO sets, reflecting popular design choices.
+##### Hypothesis 3: Certain colors are more commonly used in LEGO sets, reflecting popular design choices.
 ![Colors](https://github.com/DaniCoco31/miniproject_week4/blob/main/Visualizations/most_common_color_in_sets.png)

 ##### Analysis: The bar chart displays the 10 most common LEGO colors, with black being the most frequent and tan the least.
 White and light bluish gray are also used very frequently.
 The color distribution suggests a preference for basic and neutral colors in LEGO sets.